pellared/otel-logs-talk/outline.md

 ## user-facing api

+Until recently, OpenTelemetry logs were mostly about getting logs from streams or collecting (bridging) logs from existing logging frameworks (like log4j, Serilog, or Python's logging module) and adding correlation context.
+But what if you want to log directly using OpenTelemetry APIs?
+What if you want to emit those beautiful structured events we've been talking about?

 Now here's the big one – the **User-facing OpenTelemetry Logging API**.
 This is the piece that finally gives developers a proper, first-class way to emit logs directly through OpenTelemetry.

-Until now, OpenTelemetry logs were mostly about collecting (bridging) logs from existing logging frameworks (like log4j, Serilog, or Python's logging module) and adding correlation context.
-But what if you want to log directly using OpenTelemetry APIs?
-What if you want to emit those beautiful structured events we've been talking about?

 Well, now you can!
 The OpenTelemetry Logs API lets you: